 Fluorescent (T5/T8)

 The older standard, still widely used for seed-starting shelves and propagation setups.
-Fluorescents work and are inexpensive, but they’re bulkier and less efficient than LEDs.
-According to the U.S. Department of Energy, LED lighting uses at least 75% less energy than equivalent fluorescent lighting and lasts up to 25 times longer.
-If you already have a fluorescent fixture, it’ll do the job.
-If you’re buying new, LEDs are the better choice.
+Fluorescents can still work, especially when placed close enough, but they are bulkier and usually less convenient for everyday houseplant shelves than modern LEDs.
+If you already have a fluorescent fixture, use it.
+If you’re buying new, LEDs are usually easier to live with indoors.

 HID Lights (HPS and Metal Halide)